shoelace-style/shoelace/README.md

 ### Contributing

-Shoelace is an open source project and contributions are encouraged!
-If you're interesting in contributing, please review the [contribution guidelines](CONTRIBUTING.md) first.
+Shoelace is open source under the MIT license.
+Bug fixes and maintenance updates may still be considered; for new features and active development, see [Web Awesome](https://webawesome.com).
+If you want to contribute here, please review the [contribution guidelines](CONTRIBUTING.md) first.

 ## License